-Public Forum, American Parliamentary, World Schools style (very similar to Public Debate), plus many other formats on the way, if you want it, just ask and we'll make it!
+Public Forum, American Parliamentary, and World Schools style (very similar to Public Debate) on an international and intercontinental scale!

 The Cosmos Championship focuses on giving students the opportunity to practice debating on an international and intercontinental scale, allowing them to engage with arguments from a global perspective, make worldwide connections, possibly learn a new style of debate, and, well, debate other students who live thousands of miles away; something only the best or wealthiest debaters would normally have the chance to do, ALL FOR FREE.

 Essentially, what our organising team has done is create the intercontinental leagues by splitting the globe into four taking into account timezones and "internationality".
 This results in each league encompassing countries and cities from between 2-3 continents, guaranteeing your competition to be truly international.
 Find out more about the leagues here.